Professor,

 networking connections for hundreds more.

-of computing research leaders from around the
+research leaders from around the country,

 including:

-"A
+- "A

 Research Ecosystem for Secure Computing,"